+Protein induces a feeling of satiety.
 The best explanation has to do with satiety, or the feeling of fullness you get after a meal.
 It’s a well-known phenomenon that protein increases fullness to a much greater extent than an equal amount of calories from carbohydrates.

 Some possible mechanisms for this were laid out in a 2008 scientific article by European researchers (3).
 The details of this aren’t important; the bottom line is that protein fills you up, so keep the protein content high.

+A protein bar with fiber is great for weight loss.
 The other part of the weight loss equation is fiber content.
 Dietary fiber is also known to increase satiety, and one repeated observation that obesity researchers have made is that people who eat more fiber tend to weigh significantly less.